ythuangyt/friendship-mobility/index.md

 How similar are you and your friends checkins' pattern?
 How often do you go to the same type of locations as your friends?
 Do you all enjoy Italian food and outdoor acticities?

 We investigate two types of the checkins' similarity between users in four categories of relationships.
-To calculate checkins' similarity we first estimate the probablity that a user is checking in each location.
-We call the vector the location probability vector, and estimate it by dividing the numbers of checkins in each location for each user over their total checkins.
+To calculate checkins' similarity we first estimate the probablity that a user is checking in each location, and call the vector the location probability vector.
+For each user, we estimate the vector by dividing the numbers of checkins in each location over their total checkins.

 For the first type of similarity, we calculate the cosine similarity between two users' location probability vector, and estimate the empirical distribution of the similarity in each categories.
 The commom location similariity is computed as the number of same locations among two users' commom location.
 The commom location of each user is defined as the twenty locations that a user has the most checkins.